Skip to content

 Braze welding is like typical welding and uses similar equipment and joint design.

 Another difference worth mentioning is joint design.
-Because braze weld metal is quite sluggish, it would help if you create joints with slightly wider root gaps and bevels to help the fluidity of the puddle.
+Because braze weld metal is quite sluggish, it would help to create joints with slightly wider root gaps and bevels to help the puddle’s fluidity.
 Rounding the joint’s corners also helps.

-Furthermore, the bigger bead required to cover the larger joint offers added strength that counters the lack of fusion of this method.
+Furthermore, the larger bead required to cover the wider joint offers added strength that counters the lack of fusion of this method.

 This joint design helps a lot, but it’s not necessary for simple braze welding projects.